syncfusion-content/blazor-docs/blazor/rich-text-editor/iframe.md

 # Iframe Editable in Blazor RichTextEditor

-When the `RichTextEditorIframeSettings` option is [RichTextEditorIframeSettings.enabled]((https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorIFrameSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorIFrameSettings_Enable)), the editor creates the iframe element as the content area on component initialization, it is used to display and edit the content.
-In the content area, the editor displays only the body tag of a `<iframe>` document.
+When the `RichTextEditorIframeSettings` option is set to [RichTextEditorIframeSettings.enabled](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorIFrameSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorIFrameSettings_Enable), the editor creates the iframe element as the content area on component initialization, which is used to display and edit the content.
+The editor only displays the body tag of an `<iframe>` document in the content area.

-Basically, in an iframe mode, you have got the entire document only the editor content, and also you can use styles and scripts only for the particular Editor.
+Basically, in an iframe mode, you have the entire document but only the editor content, and you can also use styles and scripts only for the particular editor.

 {% tabs %}
 {% highlight cshtml %}